wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 `[getsocial app="social_bar_big_counter"]`

-**What is the difference between the Free Plan and the Pro Plan?**
+**What is the difference between the Free Plan and paid Plans?**

-The Free and Pro plans differ in the access to certain features.
-GetSocial PRO users have higher visit limits and priority in support.
+The Free and paid plans differ in the access to certain features.
+GetSocial paid users have higher visit limits and priority in support.
 Within the product, there are some customizations and features that they also have unique access to.

 <h4>List of Free Apps:</h4>
 - Horizontal Sharing Bar
 - Native Sharing Bar
 - Floating Sharing Bar
-- Address Bar Tracking
-- Conversion Tracking
 - Welcome Bar
 - Custom Facebook Shares
-- Google Analytics Integration
+- Horizontal Follow Bar
+- Floating Follow Bar
+- Most Shared Pages

 <h4>List of Paid Apps:</h4>
 - Mobile Share Bar
+- Mobile Follow Bar
 - Image Sharing
 - Big Total Shares Horizontal & Floating
 - Subscribe Bar
 - Price Alert
 - Extended Customization (Shape, Color, Twitter handle in several apps)
+- Address Bar Tracking
+- Conversion Tracking
+- Google Analytics Integration
+- Social Sharing Analytics

 **Do you have a visit limit for my website?**

 Yes.
 As every new website that registers with GetSocial is also a new cost for us, we must regulate the number of visitors for the websites who use us.
 However, visits limits change according to your plan.

 **FREE Plan﻿:** If you're using our free plan, your limit is 50,000 visits per month.
 Once you reach this limit you'll be notified via email.
-If you don't upgrade to our PRO plan, we'll stop the service to your website.
+If you don't upgrade to a paid plan, we'll stop the service to your website.
 This means that all the apps you have installed will become inactive.

-﻿**PRO Plan﻿:** Our customers have a higher limit and can get up to 1,000,000 visits per month.
-If you reach this limit as a PRO user you'll be also notified but ﻿we won't stop serving our apps into your website﻿.
-However, we'll add a second subscription to your account.
-Every extra million visits costs $9/month.
-See more information about our traffic packages here.
+﻿**Starter Plan﻿:** The Starter plan has a higher limit and can get up to 25,000 visits per month.
+After reaching this limit we'll charge $5 for every 25,000 new visits.
+You can opt-out from the extra-vists packages in your Site Options area.
+If you do, we'll stop serving our apps once the limit is reached.

+**Growth Plan﻿:** The Growth plan expands the visit limit to 100,000 visits per month.
+After reaching this limit we'll charge $15 for every 25,000 new visits.

+﻿﻿**Insights Plan﻿:** The Insights plan expands the visit limit to 1,000,000 visits per month.
+After reaching this limit we'll charge $199 for every 1,000,000 new visits.

-**How much does the PRO version cost?**
+**How much does the paid versions cost?**

 Our pricing is very transparent.
 We sell **monthly and annual subscriptions** of our product.
-If you choose monthly, you'll be charged $9 per month.
-If you choose annual, you'll be charged $90 per year.

-**How much will I pay in the PRO plan with 5 million visits?**

-We sell our extra visits traffic packages at an extra $9/month per million visits.
-In this case, your PRO plan gives you the first million visits so you'll only need to buy 4 extra traffic packages.
-Your subscription cost will be $9 (PRO) + 4x $9 (visits), so $45/month.
+Price for monthly plans:
+﻿**Starter Plan﻿:** $9/month;
+**Growth Plan﻿:** $29/month;
+﻿﻿**Insights Plan﻿:** $99/month;

+Price for annual plans:
+﻿**Starter Plan﻿:** $84/year;
+**Growth Plan﻿:** $288/year;
+﻿﻿**Insights Plan﻿:** $948/year;

 **What is different about GetSocial to other plugins and tools?**